bspann/Semantic-Kernel-Workshop/semantic_kernel_multi_agent_HOL_C#.md

 }
 ```

 > **What you're doing:** This creates a sophisticated sequential orchestrator that manages multiple agents in sequence, handles callbacks, supports human-in-the-loop scenarios, and provides detailed tracking of the orchestration process.
+This is a custom implementation using stable Semantic Kernel packages - you could alternatively use the official `Microsoft.SemanticKernel.Agents.Orchestration` prerelease package for similar functionality.

 ## Step 7: Complete Application Implementation